Valuation Semirings: Discrete Valuation Semirings

 Before bringing the first important theorem of this section, which characterizes discrete valuation semirings, we prove the following useful lemma.
-Let us remind that similar to ring theory, we say that a semiring $S$ satisfies ACCP if any ascending chain of principal ideals of $S$ is stationary.
+Let us recall that, similar to ring theory, we say a semiring $S$ satisfies ACCP if any ascending chain of principal ideals of $S$ is stationary.

 \begin{lemma}